PrestaShop/PrestaShop/README.md

 To download the latest stable public version of PrestaShop, please go to [the download page][2] on the official PrestaShop site.

-About this repository
+About the 'develop' branch
 --------

-This repository contains the source code for the latest version of PrestaShop 1.6.
+The 'develop' branch of this repository contains the source code for the latest version of PrestaShop 1.7.

+PRESTASHOP IS CURRENTLY IN DEVELOPMENT.
+It is not production ready yet!

-Clicking the "Download ZIP" button from the root of this repository will download the current state of PrestaShop 1.6 -- which is in active development, and cannot be considered stable.
-If you want the latest stable version, go to [the download page][2].
+Clicking the "Download ZIP" button from the root of this repository will download the current state of PrestaShop 1.7 -- which is in active development, and cannot be considered stable.
+If you want the latest stable version of PrestaShop, choose version 1.6.
+You can find the latest 1.6 version on the [the download page][2].

-Note that the ZIP file does not contain the default modules: you need to make a recursive clone using your local Git client in order to download their files too.
+Note that the ZIP file does not contain the default modules: if you need them, you need to use Git, to make a recursive clone using your local Git client in order to download their files too.
 See [CONTRIBUTING.md][7] for more information about using Git and GitHub.

-Also, the ZIP file contains resources for developers and designers that are not in the public archive, for instance the SCSS sources files for the default themes (in the /default-bootstrap/sass folder) or the unit testing files (in the /tests folder).
+Also, the ZIP file contains resources for developers and designers that are not in the public archive, such as the unit testing files (in the /tests folder).

+Finally, the theme present in this archive in the /themes/default-bootstrap folder, will not be the final theme for PrestaShop 1.7.
+You can see the work being done on the Starter Theme in the 'feat/starter-theme' branch.

 Server configuration
 --------

-To install PrestaShop, you need a web server running PHP 5.2+ and any flavor of MySQL 5.0+ (MySQL, MariaDB, Percona Server, etc.).
+To install PrestaShop 1.7, you need a web server running PHP 5.4+ and any flavor of MySQL 5.0+ (MySQL, MariaDB, Percona Server, etc.).
 You will also need a database administration tool, such as phpMyAdmin, in order to create a database for PrestaShop.
 We recommend the Apache or Nginx web servers.
 You can find more information on the [System Administrator Guide][19].